robhansen-gemini/assurity-assignment/README.md

 One way of viewing the test results is to navigate to the logs folder in the root of the solution and open `index.html`

-You can also view the results in the Grafana Dashboard using this url: http://localhost:3000/?orgId=1 and selecting the appropriate run

-Once Grafana opens, click `Browse Dashboards` and select `JMeter Dashboard`
+You can also view the results in the Grafana Dashboard using this url: http://localhost:3000/?orgId=1 and selecting the appropriate run (once Grafana opens, click `Browse Dashboards` and select `JMeter Dashboard`)

 `Note:` A listener has been configured in the jmx script which sends the JMeter performance data to the local Grafana instance